grorapid/built-for-all/README.md

-# built-for-all
+# Overview

-Collection of Tools, Scripts and Projects built for all to be used and contribute
+Grorapid  - ***Built for all*** is a collection of tools, scripts and projects which Grorapid engineering team and other contributors work together to make software meaningful and useful.